 - The manufacturer of your Kyoto-style slow drip brewer will provide a guideline for the best water to the coffee ratio for brewing.
 While measuring by volume is possible, using a scale to weigh both the water and the coffee guarantees accuracy.
 Any kitchen scale that is precise to 1 g will work in this case, but a dedicated coffee scale measuring 0.1 g is even better.

 - Filtered water is always best for coffee.
-However, if you live in a place with good tap water that’s also
+However, if you live in a place with good tap water that’s also just fine.

 How to Make Slow Drip Coffee